jendahorak/hanoi-tower-js/README.md

 - DOM manipulation
 - Diferent uses of flexbox
 - async javascript
+- work with audio
+- serving app with static files with Vite (bundling)

 Have to admit that lot the project was done by heavy consulation with ChatGPT